 - Crack growth rate

-- Isotropic, linear elastic for 3D, 2D and axisymmetric for stress analysis only
+- Isotropic, linear elastic for 3D, 2D and axisymmetric crack growth analysis

-- Orthotropic and anisotropic linear elastic for 2D and 3D for stress analysis only
+- Isotropic, orthotropic and anisotropic linear elastic for 2D and 3D stress analysis

 - Multi axial fatigue

 BEASY is tightly integrated with popular, commercial FEA systems (ABAQUS, ANSYS & NASTRAN).
 Special interfaces have been developed, that use existing FE solutions sets, to create fracture models.
 A unique process has been developed so that the FE mesh and loading can be used directly to create a BEASY fracture model.

 Sub models can even be extracted from large, global FE solution sets, to perform localized fracture mechanics; there is no need to rebuild models just to obtain an SIF solution.
 These FE Interfaces work seamlessly with the BEASY fracture toolset.
 Engineers can use their existing FEA software platforms but also leverage the power of a BEASY crack growth simulation.
 Post-processing of the cracked part, in your particular FE software package, is fully supported.